Get Started with MoPub

 To successfully monetize with MoPub, we strongly recommend you follow our best practices listed below.
 Feel like something is missing?
 Visit the Support Center to let us know!

-- Prepare your business for the upcoming iOS app privacy changes.
-We will continue to update this section as more information becomes available:
+Prepare your business for the iOS app privacy changes.
+Refer to our blog for details.

 Follow our ad format best practices for optimal fill rate.

 Add MoPub as an authorized seller to your

 app-ads.txtfile and be sure to add your Domain in Account Settings, as instructed in Step 1.
 Skipping this step will limit the number of DSPs able to buy your inventory.

 Check your ad unit waterfall (or setup) in the UI to ensure you have at least one ad source targeted and running.
 If you do, review your device logs to further troubleshoot.
 Use our device log documentation for IOS and Android for guidance on how to set this up and for solutions to common log messages.

 If your ad requests are many but your impressions are zero, check the following:

 Make sure your account is approved for Marketplace.
 Kick off the process by adding your payment information in the Marketplace tab.

 Make sure you have added networks in your Networks tab, and have properly integrated the network SDKs and latest certified adapters in your app.